znti/docs/source/internal-communication.rst

 +++++++++++++++++++++

 In order to send requests via HTTP, a service must create an access token, described here.
-There is no further considerations beoynd following the API description associated to each service.
+There are no further considerations beyond following the API description associated to each service.
 This can be seen in figure :numref:`initial_authentication`.
 Note that all interactions depicted here are abstractions of the actual ones.